-The applicant will have seven days from the date of the notice to provide information rebutting or challenging the information provided by a criminal background check.
-The information can be provided verbally or in writing by the applicant to a member of the HCVP or a designee.
+The applicant will have fourteen days from the date of the notice to provide information rebutting or challenging the information provided by a criminal background check.
+The information can be provided verbally or in writing by the applicant to the head of the Occupancy Department, or a designee.
 The information may include, but is not limited to the following:

 - a.
 Letter or comments from a probation/parole officer; - b.
 Letter or comments from a case worker, counselor, or therapist; - c.
 Certificates of treatment completion or confirmation of ongoing treatment as relevant to the conduct underlying the conviction(s) (e.g., batterers' intervention, sex offender treatment, drug or alcohol treatment, cognitive behavioral therapy); - d.
 Letter or comments from family members or others who know the applicant well; - e.
 Document from a community organization with which the applicant has been engaged; - f.
 Letter or comments from employers or teachers; - g.
 Certificate of completion of a training program; - h.
 Proof of employment; - i.
-Other relevant documents; - j.
+Other relevant documents; - i.
 Certificate of Qualification for Employment (CQE); - k.
 Certificate of Achievement and Employability (CAE); or - 1.
 Statement from the applicant.

-The application will be evaluated, and a decision of admission or denial will be made based on the totality of all relevant information received by LMHA including but not limited to:
+Everyone identified above will evaluate the application and assess whether the applicant should be admitted or denied admission based on the totality of all relevant information received by LMHA regarding the application including but not limited to:

 - a.
 Criminal History;

 - b.
-Rehabilitation;
+Rehabilitation:

 - c.
 Community Ties/Support; or

 - d.
 Employment History.

-A formal decision on the application will be made allowing for an applicant to appeal a decision if the application is denied consistent with the existing process for appealing a decision denying admission.
+Based on all the information provided the Occupancy Department will make a formal decision on the application allowing for an applicant to appeal a decision if the application is denied consistent with the existing process for appealing a decision denying admission.
 An applicant will be informed in writing either by mail or electronic communication of the decision denying admission and given instructions on how and when to appeal.